ioccc-src/winner/bugs.md

 Can you help fix these problems?

-Cody provided the C code that creates an unformatted perl script that will just print 'unimplemented' for operators but it seems to work in some other ways (see below for how to go further than unimplemented) which is the exact perl from the C program except that it has the `#!/usr/bin/env perl` and `use warnings;` as
+Here is some C code that creates an unformatted perl script that will just print 'unimplemented' for operators but it seems to work in some other ways (see below for how to go further than unimplemented) which is the exact perl from the C program except that it has the `#!/usr/bin/env perl` and `use warnings;` as